beginning of content

 What are the symptoms of cri du chat syndrome?

-Most children with cri du chat syndrome have:
+Most babies with cri du chat syndrome have:

 Children with cri du chat syndrome might also have:

-A few babies with cri du chat syndrome are born with other serious congenital problems that affect their heart, kidneys or bowel.
-Other babies are only slightly affected and reach their normal developmental milestones.
+Some babies with cri du chat syndrome are born with other serious congenital problems.
+These may affect their brain, heart, kidneys or bowel.

 What causes cri du chat syndrome?